About the Lavelle Fund for the Blind

 Man putting ribbon around wall plaque acknowledging Lavelle Fund's support of LVPEI.

-Courtesy of LVPEI.
+Courtesy of LVPEI

 LV Prasad Eye Institute